JStoweYouKnow/DealAnalyzer/MARKET_API_SETUP.md

 # Market Intelligence API Setup Guide

-You now have Attom API and Census API integrated!
-Follow these steps to get it working.
+You now have **Attom API + Census API** fully integrated with live property data!
+Follow these steps to get it running.

 ---